wangxf2000/masterclass/ranger-atlas/README.md

 ## Manual steps

-- Once script is complete, there are manual steps required to create tag service, associate with Hive service and import tag based policies
+- Once script is complete, there are manual steps required to complete the demo setup

 - ~~[ ] Create Tag Service~~
   - ~~Open Ranger~~